edsu/skos_wikidata/README.md

     % ./skos_wikidata.py example/uat.rdf

-This will look for concepts in your RDF file and ask you to match them up against Wikidata entities, and then say how they are related (exact, broader, narrower, related).
+This will look for concepts in your RDF file and ask you to match them up against Wikidata entities.
 As assertions are added to the graph they will be serialized back to the RDF file.
+So you can quit at any time and have your work saved.

 By default skos:exactMatch assertions will be created between your SKOS concepts and Wikidata.
 If you would like to be more nuanced and to also use